OfficeDev/office-dev-program-docs/docs/configure-your-office-365-developer-subscription.md

 ---
-title: Build solutions with your Office 365 developer subscription
+title: Configure your Office 365 developer subscription
-description: Find resources such as step-by-step guides to help you get started building your solution. ms.date: 03/09/2018
+description: Configure your Office 365 developer subscription to build the solutions you want. ms.date: 03/09/2018
 ---